qbx11/ESP32-GPS-Tracker--Zephyr-RTOS-/README.md

 This project is the first component of a larger GPS-based orienteering tracking system.
 Instead of traditional checkpoint chips used in orienteering races, each runner carries a dedicated GPS device that continuously records their position during the event.
 After finishing the race, the device will transmit recorded data via Wi-Fi to a central administrator system.

-The full system (currently under development ) will provide:
+The full system (currently under development as part of Software Development Platforms course) will provide:
 - Automatic route verification
 - Detection of missed checkpoints
 - Centralized race data storage